johnkrzywanek/ghostbudget/README.md

 # GhostBudget

-GhostBudget is a Node.js application that synchronizes account balances between Actual Budget and Ghostfolio.
+GhostBudget is a Node.js application that synchronizes account balances between [Actual Budget](https://github.com/actualbudget/actual) and [Ghostfolio](https://github.com/ghostfolio/ghostfolio).
 It automatically fetches your account balances from Actual Budget and updates the corresponding accounts in Ghostfolio.
+Big thanks to authors and contributors to both projects!

 ## Features